Atha/update-conf.d/readme.md

 Copyright © 2010 truc (on improvements)
 Copyright © 2008-2023 Atha

-This script is released under the terms of the [GNU GENERAL PUBLIC LICENSE Version 2](http://www.gnu.org/licenses/gpl-2.0-standalone.html) or (at your option) any later version.
+This shell script is released under the terms of the [GNU GENERAL PUBLIC LICENSE Version 2](http://www.gnu.org/licenses/gpl-2.0-standalone.html) or (at your option) any later version.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.